Story CraftPro Guide

 1. The Three-Act Structure (The Foundation)

-• Act I — Setup (0–25%): Introduce the protagonist in their "ordinary world."
-Establish the status quo.
-Deliver the inciting incident — the event that disrupts everything and forces the protagonist to act.
-In The Hunger Games, this is Prim's name being drawn at the reaping.
+• Act I — Setup (0–25%): Introduce your protagonist in their "ordinary world."
+Establish what normal looks like.
+Then shatter it.
+The inciting incident is the event that disrupts everything and forces them to act.
+In The Hunger Games, it's the moment Prim's name is drawn at the reaping — and notice how Collins makes you feel the weight of that entire world before she breaks it.

-• Act II — Confrontation (25–75%): The protagonist pursues their goal against escalating obstacles.
-This is the longest act and where most novelists struggle.
-The key is the midpoint reversal — a moment that fundamentally shifts the protagonist's understanding.
-Stakes must escalate continuously.
+• Act II — Confrontation (25–75%): Your protagonist chases their goal against escalating obstacles.
+This is the longest act, and honestly?
+It's where most novels fall apart.
+The fix is almost always the midpoint reversal — a moment that fundamentally shifts your protagonist's understanding of what they're up against.
+Without it, Act II sags.
+We've seen it happen in manuscript after manuscript.

 Reference: Aristotle, Poetics, trans.
 S.H.
 Butcher (c.
 335 BC).
 Syd Field expanded this into modern screenwriting in Screenplay: The Foundations of Screenwriting (1979).